 These deposits are stated at cost, which approximates market.
 Under state law, these deposits must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
 The market value of the pledged securities plus the federal deposits insurance must at all times equal the amount on deposit with the fiscal agent.
 These securities are held in the name of the pledging fiscal agent bank that is mutually acceptable to both parties.
-At December 31, 2021, \$278,580 in deposits were collateralized by FDIC insurance; \$3,241 were secured by securities held in the name of the District.
+At December 31, 2021, deposits of \$365,727 were collateralized by FDIC insurance.
+Deposits of \$128,711 were collateralized by securities held by the depository bank in the name of the District.
+Even though the pledged securities are considered uncollateralized (Category 3) under the provisions of GASB Statement 3, Louisiana Revised Statute 39:1229 imposes a statutory requirement on the custodial bank to advertise and sell the pledged securities within 10 days of being notified by the District that the fiscal agent has failed to pay deposited funds on demand.